-What's the difference between the MADS and MA programme? (.doc)
+What's the difference between the M.ADS and MA programme?

 - Statement of Intent: The Centre for Applied Disability Studies does not have specific formatting requirements for your statement of intent.
 You may format it in any way you wish, so long as you limit it to the number of pages specified in the application instructions.
 MA applicants should include in their letter the name of any Faculty Member(s) with whom they wish to work.

 - Letters of Reference: Referees must fill out the on-line form provided through the application process.
 Please contact the Faculty of Graduate Studies for questions about this.
 Should you wish to change the name of your referee after completing the online portion of the application, please notify the Office of Graduate Studies of this change.
-MADS and Diploma applicants may include professional references in lieu of Academic references, however, it should be noted that Academic references are preferred, when possible.
+M.ADS and Diploma applicants may include professional references in lieu of Academic references, however, at least one (1) Academic reference is preferred, when possible.

 - The application deadline is January 15th of each year.
 Preference will be given to applicants who have submitted their complete application package (including all supporting application materials such as transcripts, letters of reference, CV, etc) by February 1st.
 Only complete applications will be reviewed.
 If your application is not submitted and complete by February 1st there is no guarantee it will be reviewed in the first round of admissions.
 We will review all late applications for admission in our subsequent admission rounds.